Benign Prostatic Hyperplasia (BPH)

 Transurethral resection of the prostate (TURP):

-The most common surgical treatment for BPH, Transurethral resection of the prostate (TURP) involves insertion of a lighted scope through your urethra into the prostate. the surgeon removes prostate piece by piece.
+The most common surgical treatment for BPH, Transurethral resection of the prostate (TURP) involves the insertion of a lighted scope through your urethra into the prostate. the surgeon removes the prostate piece by piece.

 Transurethral incision of the prostate (TUIP):